psidex/playlist2podcast/README.md

 Takes a list of YouTube playlists and:

 - Downloads all the videos in audio only format (best quality)
-- Geneartes an RSS XML feed and writes it to a file so that the audio files can be used/read by podcast apps
+- Generates an RSS XML feed and writes it to a file so that the audio files can be used/read by podcast apps

 The generated RSS XML file is located at